 Unsaturated fat is generally referred to as “good” fat, while saturated fat is “bad.”
 But it’s not quite that simple:

 - “Good” (unsaturated) fats comprise all unsaturated fats, including monounsaturated and polyunsaturated fats.
 These fats mainly come from fish (omega fatty acids), vegetables, nuts, and seeds.
-These healthy fats have been shown to lower cholesterol and support heart health.
+These healthy fats have been shown to and support .

 - “Bad” (saturated) fats are not so black and white, though.
 Recent studies show that saturated fat falls somewhere in-between.
 Common sources of saturated fat include whole-fat milk, red meat, cheese, and coconut oil.